 “Good, good.
-I remember you always saying that’s what you’d rather being doing.”
+I remember you always saying that’s what you’d rather be doing.”

-He felt as though it was now his turn to ask how she was doing.
-What she was up to.
-If she had children et cetera, et cetera.
-Tedious questions he didn’t care to ask which would only reveal facts he didn’t care to know.
-He was sure she and Mr. Khaki Silver Fox were living a happy little life, insulated comfortably with means well beyond his own.
-They probably had darling little children who were child prodigies in tennis and math and potty trained at birth.
+He felt as though it was now his turn to ask how she was doing, what she was up to.
+If she had children, et cetera, et cetera.
+Tedious questions he didn’t care to ask, which would only reveal facts he didn’t care to know.
+He was sure that she and Mr. Khaki Silver Fox were living a happy little life, insulated comfortably, with means well beyond his own.
+They probably had darling little children who were child prodigies in tennis and math, and potty-trained at birth.
 She didn’t deserve to have a life like that.
-The only solace he ever took from the cold and calculated evisceration she performed on him was that he was going to ‘win at life’ as he put it.
+The only solace he ever took from the cold and calculated evisceration she’d performed on him, was that he was going to “win at life,” as he put it.

-That was only seven years ago but it felt much longer.
-In those days he had dreams of being a hotshot marketing exec.
-The path seemed so clear and it was only a matter of time before he was living the dream of a corner office, island retreats and an annual six figures.
+It was only seven years ago, but it felt much longer.
+In those days he’d had dreams of being a hot-shot marketing exec.
+The path had seemed so clear; it was only a matter of time before he’d be living the dream of a corner office, island retreats and a six-figure income.

-That was when he still had the ambition of a young man.
-Before he became a father and got married.
+That was when he’d still had the ambition of a young man, before he’d become a father and gotten married.
 Before the second mortgage.
-Before the two at-fault car accidents which raised his insurance to extortionist heights.
-Before the realities of his life slowly devoured his dreams.
+Before the two ‘at-fault’ car accidents, which raised his insurance premiums to extortionist heights.
+Before the realities of life slowly devoured his dreams.

-Of course that prompted Sara to inundate him with prying question after question about who she was and the nature of their relationship.
-How and why they broke up.
+Of course that prompted Sara to inundate him with prying question after prying question about who Amanda was and what the nature of their relationship had been.
+How and why did they break up?
 Why did he seem so angry?
-He fielded all her questions like a politician.
-Answering plainly only when it was wise to do so and lying at points for the same reason.
-He had to force himself to remain calm as they talked about it.
-Amanda was the last thing he wanted to discuss period, let alone with Sara.
-He knew of course though that if he seemed too upset about running into her it would suggest he still had feelings for her.
-Otherwise, why still be angry after all these years?
-Why indeed.
+He fielded all her questions like a politician, answering plainly only when it was wise to do so and lying for the same reason.
+He had to force himself to remain calm it.
+Amanda was the last thing he wanted to discuss, period – let alone with Sara.
+He knew, of course, that if he seemed too upset about running into her, it would suggest he still had feelings for her.
+Otherwise, why would he still be angry after all these years?
+Why, indeed?

-As he sat in bed, pretending to read a trade journal he wondered if the dreams would return to him that night.
-Perhaps if he had a go with Sara first they could be avoided.
+As he sat in bed, pretending to read a trade journal, he wondered if the dreams would return to him that night.
+Perhaps if he had a go with Sara first they’d be avoided.

 He looked over at her from the corner of his eye.
-She was a beautiful woman.
-The type of woman who that made you proud to be seen with.
-With her wild brown curls, pouty lips and voluptuous breasts, she made even her plaid pajama pants and old Mets t-shirt seem erotic.
+She was a beautiful woman, the type of woman who made you proud to be seen with her.
+With her wild brown curls, pouty lips and voluptuous breasts, she made even her plaid pyjama pants and old Mets t-shirt seem erotic.
 She made him feel like a lucky man every time he looked at her.
-It didn’t bother him that she wasn’t sophisticated or opinionated or generally curious about anything that he found interesting.
+It didn’t bother him that she wasn’t sophisticated, or opinionated, or even generally curious about anything that he found interesting.
 Not that his wife wasn't intelligent.
 She just didn't feel the need to prove it.
-He had dated smart, clever woman in the past.
-Women who were articulate and persuasive and enjoyed a battle of the wits.
+He had dated smart ass, insecure women in the past, women who were articulate and persuasive and enjoyed a battle of the wits.
 Women like Amanda.
-It was his experience that women like that tend to be a pain in the ass.
-Always struggling for control.
-Sara was not like that at all.
+It had been his experience that women like that tended to be pains in the ass – always struggling for control.
+Sara was not like that, at all.
 She was secure enough to allow him to be in the driver’s seat.
-She let him be a man and he loved her for it.
+She let him be a man, and he loved her for it.

 She didn’t notice him watching her.
-She was too engrossed in her book.
-Some trashy novel about love smitten vampires, or was it werewolves?
-Her hair was tied in the back and she had her reading glasses on, which always seemed to turn him on for some reason.
+She was too engrossed in her book – some trashy novel about love-smitten vampires, or was it werewolves?
+Her hair was tied back and she had on her reading glasses, which always seemed to turn him on, for some reason.

-He could imagine the mock innocent smile which she always used whenever he grabbed her around the waist in such a way to make his intentions clear.
+He could imagine the mock innocent smile she always used whenever he grabbed her around the waist in such a way as to make his intentions clear.
 A little loving would definitely do him some good.
-His breath felt a bit sour though so he thought it best to brush and take a quick piss before trying to make his move.
+His breath felt a bit sour, though, so he thought it best to brush and take a quick piss before trying to make his move.

-He brushed his teeth and emptied his bladder, as it was difficult for him to maintain an erection if it wasn't.
-Not one step out of the bathroom Greg realized there would be no sex.
+He brushed his teeth and emptied his bladder, since it was difficult for him to maintain an erection if he didn’t.
+Not one step out of the bathroom, Greg realized there would be no sex.
 Sara was in hysterics.
 Streams of tears soiled her pretty face.
-Greg’s first thought was that someone has died.
+Greg’s first thought was that someone had died.
 It must be her mother.
-He knew this call would be coming soon.
+He’d known this call would be coming soon.

 “Honey, what’s wrong?”

-She struggled to get the words out several time but each time a big wet sob chocked her.
+She struggled to get the words out several times, but each time a big wet sob choked her.

 “It’s okay.
-Take your time,” he said, then added with as much delicacy as he could, “Is it you Mother?”
+Take your time,” he said, then added with as much delicacy as he could, “Is it your Mother?”

 “What?!
 No!
 It was some fucking guy.”

-The relief of not having to deal with the death of her mother barely registered because now he was confused.
+The relief of not having to deal with the death of her mother barely registered over his confusion.
 No name?
-Just some guy?
+Just “some guy”?